aroberge/avantpy/proposal/idea.md

 Scratch or Blockly.
 This is also keeping in line with Racket's philosophy of using different dialect of its core language.

-As a concrete example, I describe the motivation for adding a new keyword, `repeat`, in an English dialect.
+As a concrete example, I begin by describing the motivation for adding a new keyword, `repeat`, in an English dialect.
+I then explain how and why this should be extended to include other constructs, such as loops.

 ### Why `repeat`?

-In Reeborg's World, I added a non-standard syntactic construction to Python with an additional keyword: `repeat`; this was also done by [Tobias Kohn](https://tobiaskohn.ch/), who created TigerJython as part of his Ph.D. thesis.
+In Reeborg's World, I added a non-standard syntactic construction to Python with an additional keyword: `repeat`; this was also done by [Tobias Kohn](https://tobiaskohn.ch/), who created [TigerJython](http://jython.tobiaskohn.ch/) as part of his Ph.D. thesis.

 A `repeat` keyword allows a student to write a program like the following: